toptal/picasso/.changeset/fast-eagles-refuse.md

 '@toptal/picasso': minor
 ---

-- prevent page jump caused by vertical scrollbar.
-The behaviour can be enabled by setting `fixScrollbarJump` to `true` in Picasso provider.
+- prevent page width change caused by vertical scrollbar (that appears depending on the page height).
+The behaviour can be disabled by setting `preventPageWidthChangeOnScrollbar` to `false` in Picasso provider.